On Saturday, Oct. 9, Alina’s Light held its first in-person Walk/Run for Love since the start of the pandemic at Settler’s Cabin Park.

 “We learn to express our grief not through the pain but through love to Alina,” Elly said to KDKA this month.

-The Outdoor Adventure and Community Service club, which Sheykhet served as the vice president of during her sophomore year of college, recently raised money for the organization at the Activities Fair.
+The Outdoor Adventure and Community Service club, which Sheykhet served as the vice president of during her sophomore year, recently raised money for the organization at the Activities Fair.

 Last year, Alina’s Light held a virtual concert instead of the usual annual run due to COVID-19.
 The organization donated $1,000 to the Women’s Center and Shelter of Greater Pittsburgh to help support women and children affected by domestic violence.